Tianna Hawkins: Professional career

-Hawkins was drafted by the Seattle Storm with the 6th overall pick in the 2013 WNBA Draft.
+Hawkins was drafted by the Seattle Storm with the 6th overall pick in the 2013 WNBA draft.
 She played with UNIQA Euroleasing Sopron during the 2013-2014 EuroLeague Women season.
 Hawkins and Bria Hartley were traded to the Washington Mystics in exchange for Crystal Langhorne on April 14, 2014.

 In the WNBA, her career free throw percentage was 49.8%, Rebounds 2.4 a game, and PPG were 4.0.

+In the 2022–23 WNBL season, Hawkins helped the Townsville Fire win the WNBL championship while earning grand final MVP honors.